rohan-patnaik/decensored-deepseekR1-for-vscode/README.md

-# Uncensored DeepseekR1 for VSCode
+# Decensored DeepseekR1 for VSCode

-Uncensored DeepseekR1 for VSCode transforms Visual Studio Code into your local AI-powered chat assistant.
-Powered by Deepseek R1 and Ollama, this extension lets you interact with a locally running AI model right from your editor.
+Decensored DeepseekR1 for VSCode transforms Visual Studio Code into your local AI-powered chat assistant.
+Powered by Deepseek R1-1776 from perplexity.ai and Ollama, this extension lets you interact with a locally running AI model right from your editor.

 ## Features